 The former Power Building is a Municipal Heritage Property located north of Highway 5 on the outskirts of Kamsack.
 The property features a one-storey industrial building constructed of brick, which now serves as the museum.
-The museum is open from the May long weekend to the September long weekend every year.
+The museum is open from May long weekend to September Long weekend.
 There are daily admission fees or you can buy a season ticket, which are always great value for families and friends.

 The heritage value of the Former Power Building lies in its architecture.
 Constructed in 1914-1915 and designed to house the municipal generators, the functional design of this building nevertheless incorporates decorative elements that exude stability and modernity.
 The locally manufactured brick work incorporates several elements that mimic frame-design, a common industrial design prior to brick construction.